raahulydv7/Bar-Chart-Generator/README.md

     categories=["Category1", "Category2", "Category3"],
     default_values=[10, 20, 30]
 )
-Or by directly editing the datasets dictionary in the datasets.py file.
+Or by directly editing the datasets dictionary in the datasets.py file .